Schneegans/Burn-My-Windows/docs/how-to-create-new-effects.md

       this._uFadeWidth  = this.get_uniform_location('uFadeWidth');
     }

-    // This is called each time the effect is used.
+    // This is called each  time the shader is used.
 This can be used to retrieve the
-    // configuration from the settings and update all uniforms accordingly. setUniforms(actor, settings, forOpening) {
+    // configuration from the settings and update all uniforms accordingly. updateAnimation(actor, settings, forOpening) {
       this.set_uniform_float(this._uForOpening, 1, [forOpening]);
       this.set_uniform_float(this._uFadeWidth, 1, [settings.get_double('simple-fade-width')]);
     }